 Team, DFH.
 “Probiotics Value Beyond Digestive Health.”
 Designs for Health, 30 Jan.
 2020, blog.designsforhealth.com/node/1194.

 The University offers a wide variety of medical professions for functional and integrative medicine.
 Their goal is to inform individuals who want to make a difference in the functional medical fields with knowledgeable information that they can provide.

-The information herein on "Amazing Probiotic And Prebiotic Function For Your Body" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Amazing Probiotic And Prebiotic Function For Your Body" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.